ellamental/JavaScript-Libs/README.md

 JavaScript-Libs is... wait for it... a collection of JavaScript libraries.
-These libraries were created to further my own understanding of JavaScript and are not (currently) meant to be used in production code.
+These libraries are under active development and just about everything is subject to change.

 ## [array.js](https://github.com/jacktrades/JavaScript-Libs/wiki/array.js)